 Where can I park?

-Seaton: Both The Esplanade (next to the beach) and The Orchard Road council car park are less than a 5minute walk away.
-There is also parking on The Underfleet next to Seaton Jurassic a little further away.
-Disabled parking is available along Sea Hill, Eyre Court Road and the Esplanade.
+Seaton: Both The Esplanade (next to the beach) and The Orchard Road council car park are less than a 5minute walk away, and both stop charging after 6pm.
+There is also parking on The Underfleet.
+Disabled parking is available in many places, and you can drop off at the north gate on Beer Road.
+Please note this should be kept clear for emergency vehicles so do not leave your car unattended.

 Is there public transport?

-Seaton: Marine Place and Sea Front Gardens are where most buses terminate.
+Seaton: Marine Place are where most buses terminate.

 Can I bring my own alcohol?

 In short, we’d rather you didn’t, as purchases from the bar directly support the viability of the events.
 We endeavour to keep the prices fair and offer a varied menu of alcoholic and non-alcoholic drinks.
 We use re-suable plastics too, for a returnable deposit as we’re conscious of the waste events like ours can generate.
-Please note that Jubilee Gardens and The Ham have a temporary events license to sell alcohol, meaning that they are subject to all the laws in this respect.
+Please note that Cliff Field Gardens and Kennaway House have a temporary events license to sell alcohol, meaning that they are subject to all the laws in this respect.
 Anyone under the age of 18 consuming alcohol will be politely asked to leave, and please don’t be offended if we ask to see some id.

 Is there something for children?